5ifar/MeriSKILL_US_Regional_Sales_Analysis/Project Implementation/Documentation.md

 ### Step 11: Insights Button

 - Add an Information Icon button and set Button Action to Page Navigation to Insights View.

+---

+## Phase 4: Insights View

+### Step 1: Back Button

+- Add an Back Icon button and set Button Action to Page Navigation back to Home View.

+### Step 2: Insights and Findings

+Key findings from data trend analysis constitute insights into product preferences, sales trends, and regional variations.
+The Sales data revealed a significant spike in sales figures during December, which can be potentially attributed to the festive season.

+**Top Cities by Revenue:**

+- **San Francisco** (8.3M $) leads in revenue, possibly due to the in demand tech market and higher consumer spending power in the Silicon Valley.
+- **Los Angeles** (5.5M $) and **New York City** (4.7M $) follow, likely owing to their large population density and economic activity.

+**Top States by Order Value:**

+- **Georgia** state (196.1 $) boasts the highest Average Order Value despite being the 5th state by Revenue and Total Orders.
+- **California** state (192.1 $) lags behind as the 3rd lowest Average Order Value state despite being the highest state by Revenue and Total Orders.

+**Product Insights:**

+- Apple products, especially **MacBooks** (8M $) and **iPhones** (4.8M $) are the largest contributors to revenue, possibly due to high product demand and new product releases during year-end.
+- **AAA Battery** (31K) and **AA Battery** (28K) while sold in high quantities, generate less revenue (93K $ and 106K $ respectively) indicating lower product prices.
+- **Thinkpad Laptop** (4.1K) while sold in low quantity, generates the 3rd largest revenue (4.1M $) indicating higher product prices.

+**Sales by Month and Year:**

+- Sales peak in the month of **December**, aligning with the holiday season and gifting tradition.
+- An increase in **April** might suggest spring-related sales or promotions.

+**Sales by Time:**

+- Peaks at **12 PM** and **7 PM** suggest lunchtime and after-work hours as prime buying times.
+Further analysis could explore targeted marketing during these hours for enhanced sales.